darealshinji/UnityEngine2deb/README.md

 Windows only or to create native 64 bit versions if a Linux build was originally released only as 32 bit version.
 You can also use it to install the screenselector plugin if the original build came without it.

-Minimum dependencies: `debhelper imagemagick p7zip-full`
+Minimum dependencies: `debhelper imagemagick p7zip-full¹`

-Recommended dependencies: `aria2 execstack lintian libgtk2.0-0 libgtk2.0-0:i386 libglu1-mesa libglu1-mesa:i386`
+Recommended dependencies: `aria2¹ wget¹ execstack lintian libgtk2.0-0 libgtk2.0-0:i386 libglu1-mesa libglu1-mesa:i386`

+¹ only required by copyunityengine

 **Examples:**